Parc scientifique Initialis

 Laurence visits lemonde.fr, and luxury clothing websites — but only for research purposes

-Marie watches: a lot of foreign TV shows/series, in the original language, of course
+Marie watches: a lot of U.S. TV series in the original language and videos from the website https://universiteitvannederland.nl/

 Alice graduated from the University of Mons as a translator from German/English into French.
 She is a country girl fascinated by peaceful and natural landscapes.
 Alice’s world is made up of simple things: pink, love and smiles!
 Curious about everything, her goal in life is to create her own world.
 She is often described as funny – but also has strong opinions and enjoys high-level intellectual discussions.
 Alice likes singing, cooking, reading, learning, eating chocolate and visiting historical monuments.
 Where can you find her?
 At the seaside, searching for seashells!